Chand Baori stepwell in Abhaneri had been on my list for so long and I grabbed the chance to visit the mysterious stepwell during my trip to Jaipur.

 Chand Baori Stepwell in Abhaneri – Crafted with Perfection

-This square-shaped stepwell is surrounded by steps on three sides and a fort on the fourth side with successive rooms, corridors, a stage for performances and balconies.
+This square-shaped stepwell is surrounded by geometric steps on three sides and a fort on the fourth side with successive rooms, corridors with exquisitely carved images, a stage for performances and balconies.

 Harshat Mata Temple